gatehill/imposter-js/README.md

 jest.setTimeout(30000);

 beforeAll(async () => {
-    // path to Imposter config directory, relative to the test file const configDir = `${__dirname}/../order-api`;
+    // path to Imposter config directory
+    const configDir = `/path/to/order-api`;

-    // start the mocks (returns a Promise) using an existing
+    // start the mock on a specific port
-    // Imposter config file in the 'order-api' directory return mocks.start(configDir, 8080);
+    // (returns a Promise that Jest resolves) return mocks.start(configDir, 8080);
 });